-The False Claims Act (FCA)1 includes an ancient legal device called a "qui tam" provision, which allows a private person, known as a "relator" or "whistleblower," to bring a lawsuit on behalf of the United States, where the person "allegedly" has information that a party knowingly submitted or caused the submission of false or fraudulent claims to the U.S.2 Violations of the FCA could result in triple damages and even exclusion from healthcare programs and whistleblowers are allowed to keep a portion of what the government collects.3
+The False Claims Act (FCA) includes an ancient legal device called a "qui tam" provision, which allows a private person, known as a "relator" or "whistleblower," to bring a lawsuit on behalf of the United States, where the person "allegedly" has information that a party knowingly submitted or caused the submission of false or fraudulent claims to the United States.
+Violations of the FCA could result in triple damages and even exclusion from healthcare programs, and whistleblowers are allowed to keep a portion of what the government collects.

 The relator's damages expert selected a "stratified random sample" of Medicare claims, reviewed the underlying documentation and then extrapolated his findings to the larger population of claims at issue.
 While the above premise appears to be straightforward, there were numerous flaws in the relator's analysis.
 For example:

-- Certain payments were netted in error and resulted in an overstatement of the sampled payment amounts which were extrapolated to the claim population;
+- Certain payments were netted in error and resulted in an overstatement of the sampled payment amounts that were extrapolated to the claim population.

-- Other hospital billing data was referenced as a benchmark without substantiating the relevance; in fact, A&M analysis showed that the wrong geographic region was used and when corrected, the provider was within the reasonable range; and
+- Other hospital billing data were referenced as a benchmark without substantiating the relevance; in fact, A&M analysis showed that the wrong geographic region was used and when corrected, the provider was within the reasonable range.

 - A review of the documentation supporting the sample of claims selected by the relator showed that the relator's allegations were unsubstantiated.